flwn/HmLib/readme.md

-# HMLib HomeMatic library for .NET
+# HmLib HomeMatic library for .NET